-Advivo Accountants and Advisors share strategies to grow your business, while creating more cash flow.
+Advivo Business Advisors and Accountants share strategies to grow your business while creating more cash flow.

 A business’s healthy cash flow is imperative to its success, especially for small to medium businesses.
 A business often needs to spend cash fulfilling orders before payment is received for these orders, so working capital is needed to fund the timing gap.
 When revenue is growing, this is exacerbated because more sales = more working capital needed, until customers pay for work done/product delivered.
 When a business has poor cash flow they can easily come to an immediate halt.
 You may find suppliers refusing to provide stock due to late payments and you can’t invest in your business growth.
 Essentially, a business will fail unless they can generate more cash flow.

 Cash flow problems can even occur when your business looks profitable.
 This can be due to shorter supplier payment timeframes than customer payment timeframes or where the business has large irregular supplier or customer payments.
 These sort of cash flow problems are frequently seen when sales are growing.